de-dh/WebRemote-MPY/README.md

    - **STA mode**: The web interface can be accessed via browser by every device connected to the same WiFi network as WebRemote using it's IP address as URL.
    - **AP mode**: The web interface can only be accessed by a device directly connected to the access point created by WebRemote.
 When a device has connected to the AP, the web interface can be accessed via browser using it's IP address as URL.

+## Usage
+The recorded data is stored in a file in JSON format.
+The name of the The data file must not be empty.

 ## Mobile setup